informalsystems/atomkraft/examples/cosmos-sdk/transfer/transfer.md

 If you inspect the `transfer.tla` file, you will find that the predicate `Ex` was defined as `step > 3`.
 This requires that sampled test scenarios contain more than 3 transactions.

-Indeed, if you check the `traces` directory, you will find the `violation.itf.json` file in it.
+Indeed, if you check the `traces/Ex` directory, you will find the `violation1.itf.json` file in it.
 This file contains a test scenario satisfying the property that there are more than 3 transactions.

 While Atomkraft can generate test scenarios from the model, it would also be able to work with test scenarios created some other way (e.g., by hand).